Editorial Board: What is your class load like for next year and what will your other responsibilities be?

 EB: Why are you running for this ASWU position/why are you a qualified candidate?

 EB: What do you think is the greatest need of the student body?
-How do you propose to meet that need?
+How do you propose we meet that need?

 EB: What are your feelings about transparency in ASWU?

-EB: What are three things specifically do you want to have accomplished by the end of the first semester if you are elected?
+EB: What three things specifically do you want to have accomplished by the end of the first semester?

 EB: What is the relationship between ASWU and the Whitworthian?